 - Applications will be evaluated based on whether the student can verify that the requested amount is to be used to overcome a financial emergency that occurred through no fault of their own.

-- The application process is a joint effort between SCC and the local NCWorks Career Center.
-To begin this process, you must complete a Finish Line Grant Inquiry Form.
-Inquiries will be processed by the College in the order they are received.
-Approved inquiries will be referred to the NCWorks Career Center to complete an application.
+- The application process is a joint effort between SCC, the local NCWorks Career Center, and the Triangle South Workforce Development Board (TSWDB).
+To begin this process, you must complete TSWDB’s Finish Line Grant Preliminary Application.
+Preliminary applications will be processed by the College and TSWDB in the order they are received.
+The College will contact students regarding academic eligibility and next steps.
+Students who are academically eligible will be referred to NCWorks Career Center to complete an application.
 The decision to approve or deny an application rests with the NCWorks Career Center Manager or designee.

 - The maximum grant per student per semester is $1,000.